How are students selected for admission to Bay?

 Based on space availability in individual grades, Bay welcomes transfer applications.
-The application process is the same for transfers as it is for 9th-grade admission.
+The application process is the same for transfer as it is for 9th-grade admission.

 Does Bay accept international applications?

 At this time we are unable to participate in the student visa process or to provide housing for students.
 We are a day school whose student population is made up of local San Francisco Bay Area residents.
 We do not have a structure in place to consider international applicants.
-We do accept applications from U.S. citizens living and studying abroad who will be repatriating.
+We do accept applications from U.S. citizens living and studying abroad who will be repatriating with their families.

 Does Bay give sibling applicants priority in the admission process?

 The Bay School welcomes applications from siblings of current or alumni students.
 We feel a great sense of affirmation and gratitude when a current or alumni family sees a Bay education as valuable for another child.